mpearon/esp32-barometer/README.md

 the scope was *pretty much* limited by the hardware.
 There are three needles and they need to point to the right numbers.
 Simple, yeah?

-Now, the observant read will have noticed that the words "pretty much" were italicized.
-Why would that be? **Scope creeps happens to the best of us.** More on that in another branch.
+Now, the observant reader will have noticed that the words "pretty much" were italicized.
+Why would that be? **Scope creep happens to the best of us.** More on that in another branch.

 ### The Parts List